Packing Clothes For A Move (Part 3): Minimize The Space Your Clothes Take Up

 If your family has too many clothes to handle right now, consider storing those seasonal items in a Zippy Shell container for the time being in their climate-controlled facility.
 That way you can concentrate on unpacking only what’s necessary now and dealing with the extra stuff once you are settled into your new home.

 Zippy Shell Can Make Moving Easier

 Make your next move as simple and stress-free as possible by calling in the experts at Zippy Shell.
 Offering onsite packing containers that can be moved to your new locations or stored until later, Zippy Shell can handle every aspect of your move.
-Call us today at Zippy Shell Greater Columbus for a free estimate!
+Call us today at Zippy Shell Columbus for a free estimate!